 Corporations file tax return amendments on Form 1120X, Amended U.S. Corporation Income Tax Return.
 S corporations use Form 1120S.

 Partnerships and multiple member LLCs use Form 1065X, Amended Return or Administrative Adjustment Request to make a change.

 No matter what your business type is, you cannot e-file amended tax returns.
 You must submit a paper form to correct the tax return.
 The instructions attached to the form will tell you where to send the amendment.

 If you file amended tax returns for several years, prepare a separate form for each year.
 Mail the adjusted returns in separate envelopes.

 When you amend a tax return, you must correct every mistake on the original form.
 You can’t just make corrections to increase your refund and leave out information that increases your tax liability.

 Your books are the key to filing correct information on tax returns.
-Patriot’s online accounting software uses a simple cash-in, cash-out accounting system to help you record your business transactions.
+Patriot’s online accounting software makes recording business transactions a breeze.
 Get started today with our free setup and support.

 This article has been updated from its original publication date of April 26, 2016.This is not intended as legal advice; for more information, please click here.